SSL Certificate Expiry Monitoring: Stop Getting Caught by Expired Certs

 Setup steps:

-1. Add your domain(s) to Rumbliq monitoring
+1. Add your monitor to Rumbliq with check_ssl enabled

 4. Configure your alert channels (Slack, PagerDuty, email)